Bellaire, Texas: Public libraries

 The city of Bellaire also operates its own library, the Bellaire City Library, at 5111 Jessamine Street.
-In 1951 it opened; initially the sole librarian worked only part-time.
+It opened in 1951; initially the sole librarian worked only part-time.
 The Friends of the Bellaire Library, a 501(c)(3) non-profit organization, was established that year to support the City of Bellaire Library.

 Media

 The Houston Chronicle is the area regional newspaper.
 Residents receive the Bellaire/West U/River Oaks/Meyerland local section.

 The Village News and Southwest News is the oldest local paper currently published in Bellaire; its offices are at 5160 Spruce Street.
 The Bellaire Examiner is a newspaper distributed free to residents.
 The Bellaire Buzz, one of four magazines produced by the Buzz Magazines, is a monthly publication about people, products and services in the community.
 It is mailed free of charge to all residents the first week of each month.
 BellaireConnect.com is a community website for Bellaire and its surrounding neighborhoods.
 Bellaire•West University Essentials is an informational community magazine that is delivered monthly to all homes in the city.

 In the mid-20th century the community newspaper Southwestern Times served Bellaire and surrounding communities.
 The paper was headquartered in Rice Village, and it served as an official publication for the city.

 The Bellaire Texan, which served the community in the mid-20th Century, was headquartered in Bellaire and published by the Texan Publishing Corporation.
 It was an official paper of that city.
 By 1975 it became known as the Bellaire & Southwestern Texan and was published by the Preston Publishing Company.
 It was then headquartered in Houston.
 Jack Gurwell had established the newspaper in 1954; Lynn McBee of the Bellaire Examiner described him as "a Damon Runyonesque character".